British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - The date of when the Criminal Information was filed; and
 - The signature of Crown Counsel representing the prosecution.

+**Rule 1.3.** Criminal Informations under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 2. Court Appointed Attorney

 **Rule 2.1.** Defendants in criminal proceedings have the right to adequate legal representation by an attorney.